hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/192__Praveen_R._Bhat.md

 > siddha.
 >
 As I said do not get into science.
 One's brain is not anubhavasiddha. :)
-​

 > Without shruti you are not even aware there is such thing as atma/jiva
 >>> which is persist after death of your physical body.
 >>>
->> ​No, Atma is anubhavasiddha, but the wrong understanding is corrected by
+>> No, Atma is anubhavasiddha, but the wrong understanding is corrected by
 >> Shruti.
 A meditator or a vivekin anywhere around the world can get this
 >> experience of being totally separate from the body, etc, without being told
 >> by Shruti so.